AS, Burlington Community College; BA, Rowan University; MA, Rutgers University; PhD, Duquesne University

 See Dr. Holba’s interview at Figure/Ground, an open-source, para-academic, inter-disciplinary collaboration.

 See Dr. Holba’s agenda as Scholar-in-Residence at Frostburg State University April 2015.

 About Professor Holba

 Professor Holba studies rhetoric, communication ethics, and philosophy of communication in relation to the human condition and in the context of mediated environments.
-Her research and teaching interests focus on the intersection of philosophy of communication and philosophical leisure, communication ethics, and mindfulness/contemplative pedagogies.
-Professor Holba has served the National Communication Association (NCA) in the areas of the Philosophy of Communication Division and the Communication Ethics Division in a variety of capacities that include division chair (Communication Ethics 2010-2011).
-She has also chaired interest groups in the Eastern Communication Association (ECA) in the areas of Philosophy of Communication and the Rhetoric and Public Address.
-Additionally, Professor Holba has a unique interest in the case of Lizzie Borden; she is a presenter with the New Hampshire Humanities Council where she travels around the state to present her program, Lizzie Borden Took an Axe, or Did She?
+Her research and teaching interests focus on the intersection of philosophy of communication and philosophical leisure, communication ethics, and mindfulness/contemplative pedagogy.
+Professor Holba has served the National Communication Association (NCA) in the areas of the Philosophy of Communication Division (Chair 2014-2015) and the Communication Ethics Division (Chair 2010-2011) in a variety of capacities.
+She has also chaired interest groups in the Eastern Communication Association (ECA) in the areas of Philosophy of Communication, Rhetoric and Public Address, Interpretation and Performance Studies, and Theory and Methodology.
+Additionally, she is the current editor for Qualitative Research Reports in Communication.

 An Overture to philosophy of communication: The carrier of meaning.
 (2012, co-authored with Ronald C. Arnett at Duquesne University; Peter Lang Publishing).

 Communicative understandings of women’s leadership development: From ceilings of glass to labyrinth paths.
 (2011).
 Lexington Books, Division of Rowman & Littlefield.
 (Co-Edited with Elesha Ruminski at Frostburg State University).